-- ActivatePrimaryIfBothStandalone When both servers are detected to be running in STANDALONE state; if this boolean is set to true, the Primary Server is switched to ACTIVE state (messages may be lost in this case), else an exception is thrown. - GatewayListenerNotUpMsg This is just a contingency measure for the application which is running on the Gateway Server, which is supposed to accept the connection requests.
-There might be scenarios, in which the application in the Gateway Server (Echo Server) is not running, but the server is able to reach the Gateway Server and still an exception is thrown while trying to connect to the Gateway Server.
-This field specifies a string to be searched in the exception message whose presence ensures that it could not reach the Gateway Server.
-If this string is not present, then we can assume that we had reached the Gateway Server, but failed to establish the connection due to some reason. - SocketCreationTimeOut Maximum timeout for socket creation - AppRepositoryPath Path of the Enterprise Server Application Repository.
-FES stores Event Process information in this directory.
-By default its value is \$FIORANO_SOA_INSTALL_DIR/server/repository/applications. - Component RepositoryPath Specifies the Component Repository Path.
+- GatewayServerIPAddress -IP address of Gateway machine.
+This is used to detect network failures.
+It is recommended that the IP specified should be of a machine that is always available on the network.
+It is mandatory to specify this parameter.
+This parameter should always be the IP Address of the machine hosting the LockFile. - GatewayServerPort In Replication HA mode, network failure is detected by using the gateway server machine.
+Specifies the port on which gateWay machine is listening for incoming requests - PingInterval Time interval (in ms) after which the remote server is pinged in Replication HA mode. - ActiveLockReAcquistionInterval This parameter indicates the wait Interval between each attempt to acquire the lock for active server.
+This value should be in multiples of pingInterval/2 otherwise server may try to acquire the lock on the next multiple of pingInterval/2. - PassiveLockAcquistionInterval This parameter indicates the wait Interval for the passive server to acquire the lock when the link between active and passive server is down.
+This value should be greater than '2ActiveLockReacquisitionInterval', otherwise an exception will be thrown.
+Server won't start if this value is not set properly. - AppRepositoryPath Path of the enterprise server application repository.
+FES stores event process information in this directory.
+Bydefault its value is \$FIORANO_SOA_INSTALL_DIR/server/repository/applications. - Component RepositoryPath Specifies the Component Repository Path.
 FES stores services' information in this directory.
-By default its value is \$FIORANO_SOA_INSTALL_DIR/server/repository/components. - FPSRepositoryPath Path of the Fiorano Peer Server Configurations repository.
-FES stores Peer Server configurations in this directory.
-By default its value is \$FIORANO_SOA_INSTALL_DIR/runtimedata/EnterpriseServers/<ProfileName>/FES/pe ers. - ApplicationSyncType Sync Type for Application Repository - 0 FULL SYNC The Active Application Repository is replaced on the Passive Application Repository - 1 PARTIAL_SYNC Only the new Applications in the Active Application Repository is updated on the Passive Application Repository - 2 NO_SYNC No Synchronization will happen between the Active and Passive Repository.
-Assumes that there is no Application Edited/Removed/Added. - ComponentSyncType -Sync Type for Component Repository - 0 FULL SYNC The Active Component Repository is replaced on the Passive Component Repository - 1 PARTIAL_SYNC Only the new Components in the Active Component Repository is updated on the Passive Component Repository - 2 NO_SYNC No Synchronization will happen between the Active and Passive Repository.
-Assumes that there is no Component Edited/Removed/Added.

-The user can configure both Primary and Secondary FES from a single screen.
+By default its value is \$FIORANO_SOA_INSTALL_DIR/server/repository/components - FPSRepositoryPath Path of the Fiorano Peer server Configurations repository.
+FES stores peer server configurations in this directory.
+By default its value is \$FIORANO_SOA_INSTALL_DIR/runtimedata/EnterpriseServers/<ProfileName>/FES/pe ers. - ApplicationSyncType Sync Type for Application Repository 0 FULL SYNC The Active Application Repository is replaced on the Passive Application Repository 1 PARTIAL_SYNC Only the new Applications in the Active Application Repository is updated on the Passive Application Repository 2 NO_SYNC No Synchronization will happen between the Active and Passive Repository.
+Assumes that there is no Application Edited/Removed/Added. - ComponentSyncType Sync Type for Component Repository 0 FULL SYNC The Active Component Repository is replaced on the Passive Component Repository 1 PARTIAL_SYNC Only the new Components in the Active Component Repository is updated on the Passive Component Repository 2 NO_SYNC No Synchronization will happen between the Active and Passive Repository.
+Assumes that there is no Component Edited/Removed/Added.The user can configure both Primary and Secondary FES from a single screen.

-To configure both Primary and Secondary FES from a single screen, perform the following:

-1. Open both the profiles and select Primary and Secondary FES and from the pop-up menu select FES Replicated HA... as shown in the Figure 8:
+3. You can also configure both Primary and Secondary FES from a single screen.
+For this first open both the profiles and select both of them and from popup select [FES Replicated HA...] as shown in the Figure below: